didiya0825/ctml_code/README.md

 # CTML
-This is the experimental code for ICLR 2022 submission 817 "Clustered Task-Aware Meta-Learning by Learning from Learning Paths".
+This is our experimental code for ICLR 2022 submission 817 "Clustered Task-Aware Meta-Learning by Learning from Learning Paths".

 ## Requirements

 python 2.*
 pillow
 numpy